nayunhwan/AzureFunctionEvangelism-Client-answer/Readme.md

 $ python -m SimpleHTTPServer
 ```

-When server is running, go to the `localhost:8000` in web browser
+When server is running, go to the `localhost:8000` in the web browser